Aryan4261/Degford/README.md

 # Degford

-A front end design for a university.
+A front-end design for a university.